rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 ---
-title: A Quick Guide to useEffect Hook
+title: Understanding useEffect Hook
 date: "2020-01-11"
 description: This blog post tries to deepen understanding around React rendering process and answers most commonly faced questions around useEffect hook.
 ---

 When React Hooks were released at React Conf, 2018, they took the React community all across the globe by a storm.
 Finally there was a refreshing and fundamental change in the way everyone thinks about and writes React code.
-One of the attracting (yet mysterious?) aspect of using hooks was the brevity they imparted to projects.
+One of the attractive (yet mysterious?) aspect of using hooks was the brevity they imparted to projects.
 As everyone was pumped up about giving these all new hooks a spin, so was I. Sure, `useState`, `useMemo` and `useContext` look neat and are fairly simple to understand.
-But there in plain sight is probably one of the most critical hooks - `useEffect`.
+But there in plain sight is probably one of the most critical hooks - [useEffect](https://reactjs.org/docs/hooks-effect.html)

 `useEffect` is supposed to be this all-in-one replacement for a bunch of old lifecycle methods like `componentDidMount`, `componentDidUpdate` to name a few and hence getting the right understanding of `useEffect` hook and hooks in general is paramount to writing consistent, clean and bug-free data-driven React applications.